madhav492nallana/Project_1_Group_22/README.md

 # Project_1_Group_22

+****Team member 1 (Sethu Madhav Nallana) responsibilities**** Writing and executing the Queries
+Overall coordination and management of the project.
+Writing code and developing software, applications, or systems.
+Integrating designs and functionalities into the project Conducting testing and debugging to ensure functionality.
+Collaborating with other teams for seamless integration Checking the functionality
+Fixing the typos and errors in the query
+****Team member 2 (Tejaswi Chowdary Sudhireddy) responsibilities**** Adding the query to Github and saving it as a README.ED file Checking the functionality of the requirement Preparing the documentation and repository links.
+Creating project documentation, including a description document Compiling progress reports and status updates.
+Organizing and maintaining project-related documents and information.
+Ensuring proper documentation for future reference and troubleshooting.

 the database, including tables, attributes, primary keys, foreign keys, foreign key constraints, functional dependencies (FDs), and sample data for each table.

 Database Description: